 Low Vision Accessibilty Guide 2025

-ACCESSIBLE LEARNING: Classroom Accommodations for K-12 Students with Low Vision
+Classroom Accommodations for K-12 Students with low vision

-Practical Supports, assistive tools, and resources for inclusion education
+Practical Supports, assistive tools, and resources for inclusive education

 INTRODUCTION